 - If the destination world does not exist already, create a new destination world and program the module to use this world.
-For instructions, see: - Creating a Security World using new-world on page 61 - Creating a Security World using KeySafe on page 66 - Run the utility in the plan mode.
+For instructions, see: - Creating a Security World using new-world on page 63 - Creating a Security World using KeySafe on page 68 - Creating a Security World using the CSP or CNG wizard on page 71 - Run the utility in the plan mode.
 The utility returns a list of steps for migration along with the details of the required card sets and pass phrases.
-Ensure that you have: - The required card sets and pass phrases of the source and destination worlds. - The appropriate number of blank smart cards to create the required card sets.

-Note: You must enable all your features on the target module before migration.
+Ensure that you have: - The required card sets and pass phrases of the source and destination worlds. - The appropriate number of blank smart cards to create the required card sets. - Note: You must enable all your features on the target module before migration.
 Otherwise, the migration will fail.